 Sub Categories of British Isles

 Guidebook describing 24 day walks on Jersey in the Channel Isles.
-Parts of many routes can be combined to make longer routes, including the Jersey Coastal Walk and part of the Channel Islands Way.
-Good paths and tracks are used, along with quiet country roads.
-Occasionally rugged cliff paths are used to explore the beautiful coastline.
+Parts of many routes can be combined to make longer routes, including the 48 mile Jersey Coastal Walk and part of the Channel Islands Way.
+Walks are between 3 and 8 miles, mainly on good paths and tracks, although occasionally rugged cliff paths explore the beautiful coastline.

 Guidebook offering detailed descriptions of 40 day walks, plus 10 traffic-free cycle routes along old railway trackbeds.
 Together they cover 450 miles and spread all over County Durham to show the region's history and natural wonders.
 The terrain covered ranges from field paths to open moorlands, from the North Sea to the high Pennines.